Skip to main content

 Withdrawals

-Withdrawals move cryptocurrency out of a Conduit-held account to an external blockchain wallet.
+Withdrawals move stablecoins out of a Conduit-held account to an external blockchain wallet.
 Use this when sending crypto to third parties, self-custody, or exchanges, without converting to fiat.
 Type: withdrawal

 When to use

-• Paying a vendor or contractor in crypto
+• Paying a vendor or contractor in stablecoins.

 Key fields